AdityaRaul/react-admin-dashboard/README.md

-# react-admin-dashboard
-Modern React Admin Dashboard with charts, calendar, kanban, and theme customization using Syncfusion and Context API.
+# Build and Deploy a React Admin Dashboard App With Theming, Tables, Charts, Calendar, Kanban and More